The NFL’s best remaining free agents

 Wide Receiver

-Signed: Danny Amendola, Cole Beasley, Josh Bellamy, John Brown, Jamison Crowder, Larry Fitzgerald, Devin Funchess, Adam Humphries, Cordarrelle Patterson, Breshad Perriman, Tyrell Williams
+Signed: Danny Amendola, Cole Beasley, Josh Bellamy, John Brown, Jamison Crowder, Phillip Dorsett, Larry Fitzgerald, Devin Funchess, Adam Humphries, Donte Moncrief, Cordarrelle Patterson, Breshad Perriman, Andre Roberts, Tyrell Williams

-Best Available: Randall Cobb, Michael Crabtree, Phillip Dorsett, Donte Moncrief, Golden Tate
+Best Available: Randall Cobb, Michael Crabtree, Golden Tate

 The biggest names to change teams at the wide receiver position were not free agents — Antonio Brown and Odell Beckham Jr. were both traded — but there are still some talented pass catchers out there.
-Veterans Tate, Crabtree, and Moncrief are always looking to prove they still got it.
+Veterans like Tate and Crabtree are always looking to prove they still got it.

 Others available: Tavon Austin, Kelvin Benjamin, Dez Bryant, Chris Conley, Pierre Garcon, Justin Hardy, Chris Hogan, Dontrelle Inman, Jermaine Kearse, Jordan Matthews, Rishard Matthews, J.J.
 Nelson, De’Anthony Thomas, Demaryius Thomas, Mike Wallace, Terrance Williams